 No one is an island.
 You’ve made it this far and spent much of the pandemic period reflecting on your business and purpose.
 It’s time to connect with trade partners to build new relationships and revitalise existing ones.

-How else will tour operators and DMCs know the state of operations among accommodation and hospitality suppliers in their destinations?
-How do agents know what activities and day tours are available, and the best way to sell them in the current climate?
-With local tourism first to the restarting line, operators, property managers and hospitality services should work together on products that enrich local experiences.
-Joint marketing of new tourism products and services is also most effective when all partners involved sing from the same hymn sheet.
+How will tour operators and DMCs know the state of operations in destinations they usually sell?
+How do agents know what activities and accommodations are available, and the best way to sell them in the current climate?
+With opportunities in local tourism and new destinations opening up to travel, operators, property managers and hospitality services should work together on products that enrich local experiences and build new experiences.

 Make building relationships your business